ClusterWS/ClusterWS-Builder/README.md

             "src": "./package.json",
             "dist": "./dist/package.json",
-            // remove method works only for json files (you can remove any property) "remove": [
+            // remove method works only for json files (you can remove any property)
+            // works only on root level (will be nchaged in future) "remove": [
                 "devDependencies",
                 "scripts"